-So now you know your child’s reading level!
-Your student’s teachers have assessed using running records, you’ve had your last parent-teacher meeting, and you have a good idea as to the level that is “Just Right” for your child.
+Do you know your child’s reading level?
+Hopefully your child’s teachers conducted running records, you’ve had an opportunity to discuss reading benchmarking at parent-teacher conferences, and you have a good idea as to the level that is “Just Right” for your child.
 So what exactly do the different levels represent?

 Here is a general guide to the Levels, A through Z:

 Level A Books

 It is recommended that children begin at this level once they have some familiarity with print and directionality (we read English from left to right).
 Full knowledge of all letter sounds is not necessary.
 These books include picture books with simple labels and captions, often 5-6 words per page, or one line.
 There is ample space between words, and typically repeating language.